 - a.
-The winning school in each classification, 1A, 2A, 3A and 4A shall be the school with the greatest number of points awarded.
-Schools/teams will get one point per match win in round robin. - b.
+The winning school in each classification, 1A, 2A, 3A and 4A shall be the school with the greatest number of points awarded. - b.
 Schools/teams will be awarded points based on their overall finish at provincials.
 Refer to the point chart below.
 In the event of a tie between two or more schools when determining the team winners, the tie be broken by the team that has the most gold medals.
 In the event that there are still ties, we will go to the school that accumulated the most silver medals.
 We will continue down the results if need be.